 4. Reinvent and Redesign your products and Services:

 The goal should always be to provide the best customer experience for your users.
 This might involve redesigning your offerings at regular intervals and may include reinventing them with additional functionalities and features that increase your customer satisfaction.
 As per PwC 2017 research, 60% of CX leaders see larger returns from CX initiatives relative to other initiatives in their organization.

 5. Set up a NPS officer for each product/service line:

-Within the value chain model, the company has various functions like R&D, Manufacturing, accounting, Marketing etc. The dissatisfaction of the customer may not always be related the fault within the product but might be due to the services he/she received from other departments.
+Within the value chain model, the company has various functions like R&D, Manufacturing, Accounting, Marketing etc. The dissatisfaction of the customer may not always be related to the fault within the product but might be due to the services he/she received from other departments.
 For instance, the sales team did not communicate with the customers effectively.
-In such cases, it is required to appoint a NPS offices who identifies the root cause of the concern of the customer, i.e. Net Promoter Score interpretation and thus rectifies the operations of the respective department within the organization.
+In such cases, it is required to appoint a NPS office who identifies the root cause of the concern of the customer, i.e. Net Promoter Score interpretation and thus rectifies the operations of the respective department within the organization.

 There are few companies that are still unaware of NPS and have not implemented the net promoter system within their customer experience metric systems.
 While NPS is not an extremely complex process to implement, companies have to employ it as it is a major driver of business growth.